- What is the hazard perception test?

 The hazard perception section of the test will come after the multiple choice theory test questions.
 You will be given the choice to either have a short break or to go straight into watching the clips.
 Once you start the hazard perception test, you will be shown an example clip, before the real test begins.

 At the start of each clip, the image will be frozen on the screen for 10 seconds before it starts.
 Use this time to take a look at the kind of scene the clip is in.
 If, for example, it’s in an urban environment, you’ll know to expect hazards like pedestrians, vehicles or cyclists.
 If the scene is in a rural setting, on the other hand, keep your eye out for animals in the road, walkers or vehicles stopped down country lanes.

-Knowing what kind of hazards to expect can really help when it comes to the hazard perception test.
+Knowing what counts as a hazard in hazard perception kind of hazards to expect can really help when it comes to the hazard perception test.
 If you’ve already had a few driving lessons or practice driving sessions, draw upon your on-road experiences.
 If you know what a potential hazard could be and can recognise when it’s developing, you’ll already be halfway there to passing the hazard perception test.
-To get a better idea of what to expect in your hazard perception test, watch our short video:

-- Although a number perceived hazards may exist, you will only score points for the developing hazard; i.e. the hazard that causes the driver in the video to slow down or change direction.
+Although a number of perceived hazards may exist in the clips, you will only score points for the developing hazard - meaning the hazard that causes the driver in the video to slow down or change direction.